-The letter 'F' before the name 'Sebastianus' in the signature shows that this work was painted in or after the year 1531, when Sebastiano del Piombo ('Sebastiano of the Seal') became the bearer of the papal seal and adopted the honorific title associated with that role: frate (friar).
-The painting of the lady's dress and hair are well preserved although the flesh areas are now damaged and have a greyish appearance.
+The painting is signed: F.SEBASTIANV(S)/.VEN./.FACIEBAT/.ROME.
+The abbreviation 'F.' before Sebastiano's name means that the portrait must have been painted in or after 1531, when Sebastiano del Piombo ('Sebastiano of the Seal') became the bearer of the papal seal and adopted the honorific title associated with that role: frate (friar).
+The portrait probably dates from the early 1530s.

 Credit: Holwell Carr Bequest, 1831